Business-Wizard/License_Plate_Reader_App/README.md

     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
-    │   └── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final, canonical data sets for modeling.
+    |   └── raw            <- New unprocessed images for reading.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │